WHY CHOOSE BALANCE?

 Chris began studying Traditional Chinese and Integrative Medicine in 2013 after experiencing debilitating back pain for more than 5 years.
 After a long journey to finally find a cure to his own back pain that included acupuncture, cupping therapy, diet changes, targeted exercises and mind-body awareness, Chris felt the need to push his learning further and strive to help others be better stewards of their own health.

-Chris has a wonderful wife and two young daughters.
+Chris has a wonderful wife and two daughters.
 On weekends you will probably find all of them out and about in the parks and on the trails around Austin, swimming in the summers or otherwise exploring our beautiful part of the world.